Department of Communication

 About Us

 The Department of Communication at California State University, Fresno offers a blend of traditional and contemporary understandings of communication.
-The program presents a balance of humanistic and scientific instruction including communication skills people need to function effectively in teaching, business, law, the communication professions, public service, politics and management.
-Students have an opportunity to explore the full range of human communication.
+The program presents a balance of humanistic, social scientific and cultural instruction including communication skills people need to function effectively in education, business, law, public service, government, politics, marketing and management.
+Students have an opportunity to build knowledge and skill covering the full range of human communication.

 Our program requires a comprehensive understanding of the breadth and depth of our discipline, its major theoretical orientations and its major research methodologies.
-Students investigate problems in diverse cultural settings, which make the San Joaquin Valley, with its tremendous ethnic diversity, an ideal location for study.
-In this cultural arena, we help students understand ethical issues inherent in human communication.
+Students investigate issues in diverse cultural settings, which make the San Joaquin Valley, with its tremendous ethnic diversity, an ideal location for study.
+In this cultural arena, students become effective, ethical creators of communication and critical consumers of discourse while they investigate communication in diverse cultural settings and understand ethical issues inherent in human communication.

-Both the major and minor are grounded in the fundamental communication contexts including interpersonal, group, organizational, intercultural and instructional communication.
-Additionally, applied contexts in consulting, business communication, humor, gerontology communication, technology and leadership are available.
+Both the major and minor are grounded in the fundamental communication contexts including strategic communication, organizational and professional communication, health, science and environmental communication, cultural and performance studies.

 In order to assist students majoring in other fields to prepare for careers that will inevitably require skills in oral and written communication, leadership and conflict resolution, the Department offers a Minor in Communication.
 To meet the needs of business professionals who seek focused training in presentational speaking, problem solving and decision making, leadership, and organizational communication, the Department offers a Communication Skills for Professionals Certificate.